jateh88/fdr/README.rst

 J&J Quick Start
 ''''''''''''''''''''''
 1. **Install Python**
     a.
 Navigate to J&J App Store.
+You may need to use Internet Explorer.
+Users have had difficulty with Chrome.
     #.
 Search ``Python``.
 You should see something similar to ``Python 3.6``.
 Add it to cart and install.
     #.
 No restart is required.
 #. **Run Command Prompt with Elevated Privileges**